 5. Optimize Media Files

-Images and videos that are larger than necessary could negatively affect site speed, especially for mobile users.
+Images and videos that are larger than necessary could negatively affect site speed SEO, especially for mobile users.
+Because of this, it's a good idea to learn how to optimize images for WordPress, or whatever platform you use.
 Ensure your image sizes are optimized by using the right image format and pixel dimensions.

 For best results, use PNG or JPEG file formats.
 To optimize your videos, compress and reduce length.
 You can also upload them to YouTube and use the embed code on your page.